puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-windows-updates.md

 ## Microsoft Edge and the Windows release cycle

 The next version of Microsoft Edge features more frequent and more flexible updating capabilities.
-Because browser releases aren't bound to the Windows major releases, changes will be made to Windows to ensure that the next version of Microsoft Edge fits seamlessly into Windows.
+Because browser releases aren't bound to the Windows major releases, changes will be made to the operating system to ensure that the next version of Microsoft Edge fits seamlessly into Windows.
 As a result, feature updates will be released on a 6-week cycle (approximately.)
 Security and compatibility updates will be shipped as needed.

 ## Updates and the user experience